210th Rescue Squadron: 10th Air Rescue Group

-Artist's concept of a 10th Air Rescue Group SH-21 coming to the assistance of the crew of a 5040th Radar Evaluation Squadron TB-29 (44-70039) out of Elmendorf AFB that crashed in the Talkeetna Mountains, north of Anchorage, Alaska on 15 November 1957.
-Six were killed and four survived, kept alive by the least injured survivor.
-An SA-16 Orbits overhead, providing communications.
+Art depicting a 10th Group SH-21 coming to the assistance of the crew of a TB-29 that crashed in the Talkeetna Mountains on 15 November 1957.
+(Note: The Boeing TB-29 Superfortress, serial 44-70039 was from the 5040th Radar Evaluation Squadron from Elmendorf north of Anchorage, Alaska.
+Six crewmembers were killed and four survived, kept alive by the least injured survivor.
+An SA-16 Orbits overhead, providing communications.)

-Expanded into the 10th Air Rescue Group on 14 November 1952, the Alaska Air Command unit expanded its detachments into squadrons.
-This resulted in the assignments of the 71st and 72d Air Rescue Squadrons to Elmendorf AFB; the 73d Air Rescue Squadron to Adak Naval Station, and the 74th Air Rescue Squadron to Ladd AFB.
+Expanded into the 10th Air Rescue Group on 14 November 1952, the Air Rescue Service unit expanded its detachments into squadrons.
+This resulted in the assignment of the 71st and 72d Air Rescue Squadrons at Elmendorf; the [3d Air Rescue Squadron at Adak Naval Station, and the 74th Air Rescue Squadron at Ladd.
 The 72d and 73d were inactivated in September and November 1953 in response to the withdrawal of Air Force units from the Aleutian Islands.

-During this period, the 10th ARG became widely known as "The Guardian of the North" and provided support not only to the military but also to the civilian communities.
+During this period, the 10th became widely known as "The Guardian of the North" and provided support not only to the military but also to the civilian communities.
 The group established a pattern that would be followed in the years ahead.
-A rescue coordination center was maintained at Elmendorf AFB 24/7/365 to coordinate search-and-rescue activities, which included any support given by civilian agencies throughout the territory of Alaska.
+A rescue coordination center was maintained at Elmendorf 24/7/365 to coordinate search-and-rescue activities, which included any support given by civilian agencies throughout the territory of Alaska.

-The 10th's responsibility were threefold: search, aid and rescue.
+The 10th's responsibilities were threefold: search, aid and rescue.
 The search function was performed by specially equipped aircraft and ground vehicles, as well as dog teams which were used occasionally.
 Aid was rendered by highly trained paramedics, who were capable of para-rescuing to the rescue scene if necessary.
 Rescue was carried out by several means, including the use of helicopters, amphibious and conventional aircraft, and surface vehicles.
 The unit also provided support to the Alaskan Air Command's air defense system.

-In 1957, with the steady decline of Alaskan Air Command forces, Headquarters, USAF, questioned the need to continue the group, particularly in the face of budget reductions and the contemplated reduction of search-and-rescue forces worldwide.
-The 10th Air Rescue Group was inactivated on 8 January 1958 and the 71st ARS was inactivated 18 March 1960.
+In 1957, with the steady decline of Alaskan Air Command forces, Headquarters, USAF, questioned the need to continue the group, particularly in the face of budget reductions and the contemplated reduction of search and rescue forces worldwide.
+The 10th Air Rescue Group was inactivated on 8 January 1958 and its former 71st Air Rescue Squadron was inactivated 18 March 1960.
 However, the rescue coordination center at Elmendorf was retained and officially designated the Alaskan Command Rescue Coordination Center.